gonodono/web-widgets/README.md

   a reliable indicator. `Time`'s delay is probably the most intuitive option after that one, but there are likely cases where `Frames` makes more sense.

-- There's apparently some issue with older emulators that can cause most pages to render blank, for some reason.
-I think it starts around Pie, going back in the versions.
-There are various suggestions for solutions out there, but I simply used `news.google.com` instead when testing on those because Google sites seem to work just fine, not counting the stuff missing due to JavaScript being disabled.

 - All of the Widgets currently use Wikipedia for their pages.
 I am not affiliated with The Wikimedia Foundation nor any of its sites or organizations.
 It is simply a reliable, lightweight site with a random page